Loss of Penile Length After an Enlargement

 The second is Peyronie’s disease which is manifested by fibrous plaques in the soft tissue of the penis.

-Treating and removing fibrous plaques in the penis is the primary specialty of our clinic and was the underlying basis that got us into cosmetic urology, as lost penis size is one of the many negative symptoms of Peyronie’s disease.
+Peyronie’s disease treatment and removing fibrous plaques in the penis is the primary specialty of our clinic and was the underlying basis that got us into cosmetic urology, as lost penis size is one of the many negative symptoms of Peyronie’s disease.

 One of the most emotionally devastating Peyronie’s cases we encountered following removal of a problematic Penuma® implant was a young and healthy man who we discovered from duplex Doppler ultrasonic testing had acquired a large number of fibrous plaques.